AnotherSadGit/azurefunctions.blobtrigger/README.md

 3. In the Publish tab > Hosting section click the Ellipsis button then select Manage Azure App Service Settings - the Application settings dialog will open;

 4. In the Application settings dialog there are two values for each setting - Local and Remote.
-For the setting matching the connection string key (in this example AzureStorageConnectionString) put the cursor in the Remote textbox and click the 'Insert value from local' link to copy the value from the Local setting to the Remote one (NOTE: Local settings are read from local.settings.json, Remote settings are read from the settings of the Function App in Azure.
+For the setting matching the connection string key (in this example AzureStorageConnectionString) click the 'Insert value from local' link to copy the value from the Local setting to the Remote one (NOTE: Local settings are read from local.settings.json, Remote settings are read from the settings of the Function App in Azure.
 NOTE ALSO: By default local.settings.json is excluded from Git source control).
 Once the connection string is copied to the Remote setting click OK - both the local.settings.json and the settings of the Function App in Azure will be updated then the dialog will close;

 5. In the Publish tab click the Publish button.
 The project will be built and then published to Azure.
 This may take a few minutes.